skoona/skoona.github.io/_posts/2017-09-10-sknstrategy-introduction.md

 > **_The greatest value was derived from removing all application logic/code from the Rails Controllers._**

-Since adopting this development strategy, I have upgraded several corporate applications from Rails version 2.3 to V4.1 with minimal effort.
+Since adopting this development strategy, I have upgraded several corporate applications from Rails version 2.3 upto V4.1 with minimal effort.
 Mainly because of the separation of application code from Rails containers.

-> **_Next greatest impact comes from isolating all IO calls, think ActiveRecord, WebServices, Outbound-Restful APIs into one class (each) this strategy calls Providers._**
+> **_Next greatest impact comes from isolating all IO calls, think ActiveRecord, WebServices, Outbound-Restful APIs into one class (each) this strategy calls Providers and/or Processors._**

 The business problem is decomposed into related functional grouping or Domains.
 Each Domain is responsible for delivering value related to its namesake.
 QuoteDomain, PolicyDomain, or ClaimsDomain, ProductDomain,